 (3) After you have cleared your Malaysian customs go look for any Causewaylink bus that goes to Bukit Indah shopping mall.
 Ask the driver to confirm as you board the bus, and show your S$4 bus ticket.

-(5) Do a tour of the shops and available food outlets and go look at the cinema to see if there is a show you are interested in and can squeeze into your days program.
+(5) Do a tour of the shops and available food outlets and go look at the cinema to see if there is a film you are interested in and can squeeze into your day’s program.
 Buy your ticket and go for your lunch.
-Whatever you do you try to leave the place by 430pm to avoid the heavy traffic.
+Whatever you do try to leave the place by 4.30pm to avoid the traffic jams at that time.

 (6) You wait at the same bus-stop you alighted in the morning.
 Always ask around to see if you are at the right place.
-Things change in Malaysia and we have no idea at all.
+Things change in Malaysia and we have no idea at all when its changed.
 The ticket home is Malaysian Ringgit 5.
-Pay the driver exact amount and get your ticket and KEEP IT AT HAND.
+Pay the driver the exact amount and get your ticket and KEEP IT AT HAND.

-(7) Malaysian customs (make sure you have no sugar, oil, rice, and something else).
+(7) Malaysian customs (make sure you have no sugar, oil, rice, or that sticky something else).
 Look for any Causewaylink bus and head for Singapore customs.
 Show the driver the ticket.

 (8) Pass the Singapore customs and look for the Causewaylink bus that heads to Jurong East bus interchange.
 Always confirm with the driver and show him your 5 ringgit ticket.
 It gives you peace of mind.